The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Abstract

 \section{Abstract}

-Large Language Models (LLMs) show strong potential for automating the generation of models from natural-language descriptions.
-A common approach is an iterative generate-critique-refine loop, where candidate models are produced, evaluated, and updated based on detected issues.
+Large Language Models (LLMs) show strong potential for automating model generation from natural-language descriptions.
+A common approach begins with an initial model generation, followed by an iterative critique-refine loop in which the model is evaluated for issues and refined based on those issues.
 This process needs to address: (1) structural correctness -- compliance with well-formedness rules -- and (2) semantic alignment -- accurate reflection of the intended meaning in the source text.
 We present \approach\ (LLM-based Activity Diagram Extractor), a pipeline for deriving activity diagrams from natural-language process descriptions using an LLM-driven critique-refine process.
-Structural checks in \approach\ can be performed either algorithmically or by an LLM, while alignment checks are always performed by an LLM.
+Structural checks in \approach\ can be performed either algorithmically or by an LLM, while alignment checks are performed by an LLM.
 We design five ablated variants of \approach\ to study: (i)~the impact of the critique-refine loop itself, (ii)~the role of LLM-based semantic checks, and (iii)~the comparative effectiveness of algorithmic versus LLM-based structural checks.

-To evaluate \approach, we compare the generated activity diagrams with expert-created ground truths using trace-based operational semantics.
-This enables automated measurement of correctness (i.e., the presence of ground-truth nodes) and completeness (i.e., the coverage of ground-truth behaviour).
-Experiments on two datasets -- a public-domain dataset and an industry dataset from our collaborator, Ciena -- indicate that: (1)~the critique–refine loop improves structural validity, correctness, and completeness compared to single-pass generation; (2)~algorithmic structural checks eliminate inconsistencies that LLM-based checks fail to detect, improving correctness by an average of 17.81\% and completeness by 13.24\% over LLM-only checks; and (3)~combining algorithmic structural checks with LLM-based semantic checks, implemented using the reasoning-focused O4 Mini, achieves the best overall performance -- yielding average correctness of up to 86.37\% and average completeness of up to 88.56\% -- while requiring \hbox{fewer than five LLM calls on average.}
+To evaluate \approach, we compare the generated activity diagrams with expert-created ground truths using both trace-based behavioural matcher and an LLM-based activity-diagram matcher.
+This enables automated measurement of correctness (whether the generated activity diagram includes the ground-truth nodes) and completeness (how many of the ground-truth nodes the generated activity diagram covers).
+Experiments on two datasets -- a public-domain dataset and an industry dataset from our collaborator, Ciena -- indicate that: (1)~Both the behavioural and LLM matchers yield similar completeness and correctness comparisons across the \approach\ variants.
+(2)~The critique–refine loop improves structural validity, correctness, and completeness compared to single-pass generation.
+(3)~Activity diagrams refined based on algorithmic structural checks achieve structural consistency, whereas those refined based on LLM-based checks often still show structural inconsistencies.
+(4)~Combining algorithmic structural checks with LLM-based semantic checks (using O4 Mini) delivers the strongest results -- up to 86\% correctness and 92\% completeness -- while requiring fewer than five LLM calls on average.
+In contrast, using only algorithmic structural checks reaches similar correctness (86\%) and slightly lower completeness (90\%) with just over one LLM call, making it the preferred low-cost option.